creek-service/example-kafka-streams-aggregate/.github/PULL_REQUEST_TEMPLATE.md

 ### Reviewer checklist
+- [ ] Ensure relevant issues are linked (description should include text like "Fixes #<issue number>")
-- [ ] Documentation about what the example covers has been updated.
+- [ ] Ensure any appropriate documentation has been added or amended